Jasper Productivity Solutions

 As I watched Julie work, I gleaned some important clues.
 Martin, owner of a Widget Mart retail store, called to ask when their red widgets would arrive - he was annoyed because Ultra Widgets had shipped him blue widgets by mistake.
 She looked at his order history, and couldn't find any record that he'd even placed an order.
 Julie explained that his records must be in the old database.
 He'd heard this before, and finally, Martin threatened to take his business elsewhere.

 I interviewed some other employees, then delivered my recommendations to Mark: Cleaning up the customer database would solve most of their problems.
 Mark protested, "But we just took care of that!
 It should be fine!"
-He explained that, after installing the new database software a few months earlier, Deluxe Widgets had talked to several consultants about migrating the customer records from the old system into the new.
-They didn't want to spend several thousand dollars for an expert.
-They were thrilled when they found a kid who offered to do the job for only $500.
-The result?
-A significant amount of customer information had simply disappeared.
-About those trade show leads that went nowhere?
-Many of their phone numbers didn't make it into the new system.
-Mark expected the sales force to get the information out of the old system -- but it was no longer on the network, so they couldn't dial in from the road.
+Not quite.
+He explained that, after installing their new CRM (Customer Relations Management) software a few months earlier, Deluxe Widgets had talked to several consultants about migrating the customer records from the old system into the new.
+They didn't want to spend a few thousand dollars for an expert.
+They found "a kid" to do the job for only $500.
+This turned out to be an expensive bargain.
+They found that a significant amount of customer and prospect information had not migrated from the old system to the new one.
+Those trade show leads that the sales people didn't follow up on?
+Turns out many of the phone numbers were still in the old system.
+It was cumbersome to look in both the new and old databases to find a prospect's phone number.
+Even worse, the old system was no longer on the network, so the sales people couldn't access it from the road.
+Because the data migration had been poorly handled, the company didn't realize the benefits of its new customer management software.
+Obviously, this had to be addressed.

-I also recommended scanning the spec sheets into the computer so Julie didn't have to walk over to the fax machine, then wait to use it.
-If Julie could e-mail the spec sheets, she wouldn't have to leave her desk -- and fewer incoming calls would go to voice mail.
+I also recommended they scan the spec sheets into the computer so Julie didn't have to walk over to the fax machine, then wait to use it.
+If Julie could e-mail the spec sheets, she wouldn't have to leave her desk - and fewer incoming calls would go to voice mail.
 Now that's customer service!

 Key points: